mautrix/docs/gomuks/api/rpc.md

 However, the RPC API is intentionally just JSON, so it can be sent over other transports as well.
 In particular, when bundling the backend with the frontend, it is recommended to use a direct in-process channel rather than the websocket.
+If writing a frontend in a language other than Go, the [C FFI bindings](https://github.com/gomuks/gomuks/tree/main/pkg/ffi) may be useful.

 ### Compression